w3ctag/tag.w3.org/findings/index.md

 * [State in Web application design](https://www.w3.org/2001/tag/doc/state.html)
 * [Dereferencing HTTP URIs](https://www.w3.org/2001/tag/doc/httpRange-14/2007-08-31/HttpRange-14) - Abandoned in favour of "Cool URIs for the Semantic Web"
 * [Usage Patterns For Client-Side URL parameters](https://www.w3.org/TR/hash-in-uri/)

-### Archived Findings

-_The following findings are not currently being considered for publication by the TAG._

 * [Separation of semantic and presentational markup, to the extent possible, is architecturally sound](https://www.w3.org/2001/tag/doc/contentPresentation-26.html)

 ---

 At its 4 Nov 2002 teleconference, the TAG agreed to adopt the following policy for managing findings.